 - Students must submit proof of employment to the Office of Student Financial Planning.

 If you have questions about the in-service tuition scholarship, please call the Office of Student Financial Planning at 386-822-7120.

 Stetson University offers eight one-course scholarships to School District's of Volusia, Seminole and Flagler County employees of a minority seeking admission into Stetson University's graduate education program.
-Information regarding these scholarships is available through the district's Professional Development Office or by contacting the university's Office of Graduate Studies at 386-822-7075.
+Information regarding these scholarships is sent to the district's Professional Development Office and Superintendent.

 Value: One three-credit hour course

 Florida Critical Teacher Shortage Loan Forgiveness and Tuition Reimbursement

 The Critical Teacher Shortage Student Loan Forgiveness Program provides financial assistance to eligible Florida teachers who hold a valid Florida teacher's certificate or Florida Department of Health license by assisting them in the repayment of undergraduate and graduate educational loans that led to certification in a critical teacher shortage subject area.
 The Florida C.T.S.L.F. is a state-funded program and is not the Federal Title I program.
 This forgiveness program can be used after completion of a degree in an approved critical area.
 Candidates must teach in that critical area for at least two years in a critical area.
 Note: This is based on legislative approval and varies from year to year.